Skip to content

 King Polydectes, the ruler of the Greek island of Seriphos, fell in love with Danaë, an Argive princess.
 Perseus, born to Zeus and Danaë, is a legendary figure and a great hero in Greek mythology.
 He was highly protective of his mother and stopped Polydectes from coming close to her.

 Polydectes consequently devised a scheme to get him out of his way.
-He gave the orders for all the men in Seriphos to give Hippodamia, the queen of Pisa, the appropriate gifts under the pretence that he was about to marry her.
+He ordered all the men in Seriphos to give Hippodamia, the queen of Pisa, the appropriate gifts under the pretence that he was about to marry her.
 Most of Polydectes’ friends brought him horses, but Perseus could not get any due to his poverty.

 Perseus was willing to complete a difficult challenge, such as obtaining a Gorgon’s head.
-Trying to get rid of Perseus, Polydectes declared that all he wanted was the head of the Gorgon Medusa.
-He ordered Perseus to get it and warned him that he couldn’t return without it.
+Trying to get rid of Perseus, Polydectes declared that he only wanted the head of the Gorgon Medusa.
+He orders Perseus to get it and warns him that he cannot return without it.
 Relieved that his mother would be left alone, Perseus agreed.

 Perseus gained assistance from the gods because they were aware of this.
 Athena gave him a mirrored shield, Hephaestus, the god of fire, gave him a sword, and Hades, the god of the dead, gave him his Helm of Darkness.

 In addition, Hermes, a son of Zeus, warned him of Medusa.
-He urged him to polish his shield so he could see her without looking directly at her.
+He urged him to polish his shield to see her without looking directly at her.
 He also gave him his gold-winged boots so that he could fly securely to Medusa’s cave.

 Aided by Athena and Hermes, Perseus eventually made it to the famous kingdom of the Gorgons.
 While she was asleep, Perseus cut off Medusa’s head with his sword.
 He managed to slay her by gazing at his reflection in the mirrored shield Athena gave him to avoid looking directly at Medusa and turning into stone.